schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 <span class="terminal">vagrant@vagrant-ubuntu16:~/src/smoke$</span><span class="bash"?gradle init --type java-application</span>
 ```

 I would do it.
 But I have not yet figured out that magic.
+If I did all of the
+formatting by hand I probably could do that.
+However, I'm using the code
+formatting built into Jekyll.

-Assuming I figure that out, I don't duplicate that.
-Instead, I'll have some
+Assuming I figure out how to get both, I won't duplicate that.
+Instead,
-macro like:
+I'll have some macro like:
 ```
+{% raw %}
 {$ include command_line
   prompt="vagrant@vagrant-ubuntu16:~/src/smoke$"
   command="gradle init --type java-application" %}
+{% endraw %}
 ```

 But until then, I'm happy with what I've managed so far.